aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 ## CHANGELOG

+**Dec, 6th 2024 | v1.5.2**

+- HOTFIX > Fixed, a specific typo in artillery variable-name ("dapp" or "ddap") was printed out an error;
+- HOTFIX > Fixed, artillery-groups were losing their custom names after v1.5.1;
+- Documentation updated;

 **Dec, 5th 2024 | v1.5.1**

 - Added the position checker for artillery and target-markers to verify whether they were within the map borders;